-5 PRE-COMPETITION BRIEFING MEETINGS
+4 PRE-TOURNAMENT BRIEFING MEETINGS

-- 5.1 Team Managers must attend the Event Briefing at 10:30 on 16 August 2019; the meeting will be held at the venue. - 5.2 Team Managers must bring to this meeting or such other meeting specified by the Technical Delegate: - a samples of the clothing of their field players and goalkeepers (primary and alternate colours) and all playing equipment for approval prior to the commencement of the competition; equipment includes goalkeepers' headgear, hand protectors, leg guards and kickers together with any protective equipment such as face masks and hand protectors worn by field players; sticks for all players will also be checked but the Technical Delegate may authorise this to be done at another time. - b the passports of players for proof of identity, nationality and (if applicable) age; no other form of documentation (eg national identity card) is acceptable.
-The Technical Delegate may require a player to attend a meeting with his / her passport; - 5.3 The Team Medical Doctor (if any) must attend the meeting with the FIH appointed Medical Officer at 10:00 on 15 August 2019.
-If a team has not nominated a Team Medical Doctor, the Team Physiotherapist or other team medical person must attend the meeting. - 5.4 A Team's Head Coach must attend the meeting with the FIH appointed Umpires Manager(s) at 19:00 on 14 August 2019. - 5.5 Using the Provisional Team Roster (C33) supplied by TOCOG, Team Managers must confirm or advise FIH and the Technical Delegate at the Event Briefing of any inaccuracies in the document.
-No further amendments will be accepted after this meeting. - 5.6 Failure to attend any of the above meetings will result in teams being sanctioned in accordance with the Non Compliance with FIH Regulations, Policies and Procedures, April 2016.
+- 4.1 Team Managers and Assistant Team Managers must attend the Event Briefing Meeting at a time and place to be specified. - 4.2 Team Managers must bring to this meeting or such other meeting specified by FIH or the Technical Delegate: - a samples of the clothing of their field players and goalkeepers (primary and alternate colours) and all playing equipment for approval prior to the commencement of the competition; equipment includes goalkeepers' headgear, hand protectors, leg guards and kickers together with any protective equipment such as face masks and hand protectors worn by field players; sticks for all players will also be checked but the Technical Delegate may authorise this to be done at another time;

+- b the passports of players for proof of identity, nationality and (if applicable) age; no other form of documentation (eg national identity card) is acceptable.
+The Technical Delegate may require a player to attend a meeting with her / his passport. - c Health certificate from the players and team officials whose name appear on the Team Entry Form issued no earlier than six months before the start of the event.

+Note: A "Health Certificate" refers to a signed declaration by a qualified medical practitioner certifying that the player is free of illness that would endanger the general health of the player or any other person, whether other athlete, team official, technical official or organisers.

+- 4.3 The Team Medical Doctor (if any) must attend the meeting with the FIH appointed Medical Officer at a time and place to be specified.
+If a team has not nominated a Team Medical Doctor, the Team Physiotherapist or other team medical person must attend the meeting. - 4.4 A Team's Head Coach must attend the meeting with the FIH appointed Umpires Manager(s) at a time and place to be specified.

+Note: The absence of the team representative in the technical meetings stipulated in articles 4 will be liable to the penalties established in the FIH Penalties / Sanctions Non-Compliance with FIH Regulations, Policies and Procedures document.

-6 COMPOSITION OF A TEAM
+5 COMPOSITION OF A TEAM